thebelin/LARPI/README.md

 ###Client Interface:###
 The Client Interface is built in HTML5+js, using three.js to access the webGL display systems on mobile and desktop clients.
 It should be buildable through a generic build system, in this case Cordova.
+The custom map interface is provided through the [mapbox.com](http://www.mapbox.com "Maps for Mobile and Web") API

 A JSON based config file is used to initialize the WebGL rendered components.
 Page appearance is adjustable through the modification of a scss (SASS) file which globally adjusts the theme and appearance of the displayed pages, which should also be generated from the JSON appearance config.

 Client Interface Pages
-* World Map - An overview showing the player and the interactions which are in range, use mapbox.com map customization API to configure the interface.
+* World Map - An overview showing the player and the interactions which are in range, use [mapbox.com](http://www.mapbox.com "Maps for Mobile and Web") map customization API to configure the interface.
 * Player - Tabbed interface Shows Player stats, inventory, level management, history
 * Interaction - An interface showing the details of the current interaction.
 Trade, Fight, Charm, Steal are all interaction types which might be used.
 Developers build the interaction interfaces for each type.

-###API Endpoints###
+##API Endpoints##
 ####GET####
 * / Fetches web root view, includes user interface